Sentencing Commonwealth offenders

 If a person is convicted of 2 or more offences referred to in subsection (3), the court may impose one penalty in respect of both or all of those offences …

-It is important to note that in R v Bibaoui [1997] 2 VR 600, the Victorian Court of Appeal held that s 4K(3) was only concerned with summary offences and the words “information, complaint or summons” in the subsection did not embrace an indictment.
 Offences on indictment were covered by the application of s 68 Judiciary Act 1903 (Cth), which picked up the provisions of State legislation with regard to the procedures for the trial of indictable offences.
 The High Court in Putland v The Queen (2004) 218 CLR 174 per Gleeson CJ at [9], Gummow and Heydon JJ at [46], Kirby J at [86] confirmed that R v Bibaoui had been correctly decided.

 An aggregate sentence cannot be imposed for a combination of Commonwealth and State offences: Sheu v R [2018] NSWCCA 86 at [26].
-Separate sentences must be imposed: Fasciale v R (2010) 30 VR 643 at [27].
+Separate aggregate sentences must be imposed: Fasciale v R (2010) 30 VR 643 at [27].

 See also [7-507] Settled propositions concerning s 53A.